 Visitors may have access to the Legislative Building to attend meetings, special functions, view sittings of the Assembly or meetings of legislative committees, use the services of the Legislative Library and the cafeteria, and take guided tours of the building.

 The Saskatchewan Legislative Building is open to the public seven days a week from 8:00 a.m. until 5:00 p.m.
 In the summer, tours are offered every 30 minutes from 9:00 a.m. to 4:30 p.m.
-Tours are available every hour from 9:00 a.m. to 4:00 p.m. in the winter, except between 12:00 and 1:00 p.m.
+In the winter, tours are available every hour from 9:00 a.m. to 4:00 p.m., except between 12:00 and 1:00 p.m.
 The building is closed on Good Friday, Christmas Day, Boxing Day, and New Year’s Day.

-Visitors may enter through the main front doors or the wheelchair-accessible Prince of Wales entrance.
 As you enter, you will be greeted by a security officer who will guide you through the building's security protocols.
 All visitors who want to attend a legislative sitting, or visit the library or cafeteria are required to register at the security kiosk.
 You must provide a piece of photo identification, such as a driver’s license.
-Then you will be given a visitor’s pass to wear at all times when you’re in the building and return to security as you leave.
+You will be given a visitor’s pass to wear at all times when you’re in the building and return to security as you leave.
 Visitors taking a guided tour are not required to provide identification.

 You may have access to the Legislative Building to meet with people who work in the building, but only if that meeting has been arranged in advance.

 All deliveries to the Saskatchewan Legislative Building must be made through the south entrance, where you must check in at the security kiosk.
 All mail and parcels delivered to the building are checked prior to distribution in the building.